osaisacson/demos-uk/README.md

-git commit -m "commit message" git push (you'll be prompted to set the upstream branch, use the given suggestion) (repeat above until happy and glowing), then: go to https://github.com/osaisacson/demos-uk and make a PR (just press the pretty obvious button) doublecheck that it is from your branch to the master branch
+git commit -m "commit message" git push (you'll be prompted to set the upstream branch, use the given suggestion) (repeat above until happy and glowing), then: go to https://github.com/osaisacson/demos-uk and make a PR (just press the pretty obvious button called 'Compare & pull request') doublecheck that it is from your branch to the master branch
 ```

 ### Build, build, buildin